 For normal people, Buddhism has to be pruned back to its essence.
 This does not mean adapting it to make it palatable.
 It also does not mean that only “basic, introductory” material is suitable for lay people.
 Both those approaches have been tried, and I think they are wrong.

-For both Mr. Warner and Aro, the essential practice is formless silent sitting—called shikantaza in Zen and sem-dé in Dzogchen.
+For both Mr. Warner and the Aro tradition, the essential practice is formless silent sitting—called shikantaza in Zen and sem-dé in Dzogchen.
 This is a practice anyone can do; but it is not “basic” or “introductory.”
 Both Soto Zen and Dzogchen say that formless silent sitting is enlightenment.
 Nothing is “more advanced.”
 There are innumerable valuable practices that supplement, reinforce, accelerate, or extend silent sitting.
 They are worth learning, in time, but they are adjuncts.

-For both Mr. Warner and Aro, the essential scripture is the Heart Sutra.
+For both Mr. Warner and the Aro tradition, the essential scripture is the Heart Sutra.
 You can read it in two minutes, but it is a complete statement of the non-duality of form and emptiness, which is the high point of Buddhist doctrine.
 No text is “more profound.”
 It is valuable to study the innumerable Buddhist scriptures in depth; but they do nothing more than elaborate and comment on the theme of the Heart Sutra.

 After his mother died, and his grandmother died, and he lost his job, and his marriage disintegrated, all during 2007, Brad Warner took a vow: